 - If you do not receive a score of 77% or better on a test after the 2nd attempt, you may not retake the test on the same day.
-You must schedule remediation with your faculty. - You must complete the learning objectives that cover the content of the test, email them to your faculty and make an appointment to see your faculty within one week of the test date. - Once both the objectives and the remediation have been completed, the test will be reopened for you.
+You must schedule remediation with your instructor. - You must complete the learning objectives that cover the content of the test, and make an appointment to see your instructor - Once both the objectives and the remediation have been completed, the test will be reopened for you. - The test must be retaken prior to your next scheduled test date.
+Goal sheet must be readjusted with instructor. - After the 2nd failure, the student will meet with the HSE Coordinator and the instructor and it will be documented on a student counseling form.